NexMirror/Kallithea/docs/overview.rst

 ----------

-Kallithea is (primarily) a WSGI_ application that must be run from a web server that expose WSGI as HTTP.
+Kallithea is (primarily) a WSGI_ application that must be run from a web server that serves WSGI applications over HTTP.

 - Kallithea uses the Paste_ tool for some admin tasks.
-Paste provides ``paste serve`` as a convenient way to launch Python WSGI / web servers.
+Paste provides ``paster serve`` as a convenient way to launch Python WSGI / web servers.
   This method is perfect for development but *can* also be used for production.

-  ``paste`` is a command line tool.
-Using it in production requires some way to wrap it as a managable service.
+  ``paster`` is a command line tool.
+Using it in production requires some way to wrap it as a manageable service.

   Paste come with its own web server but Kallithea defaults to use Waitress_.
   Gunicorn_ is also an option.
 These web servers have different limited feature